hoplon/hoplon/doc/Getting-Started.md

 The ClojureScript HTML syntax follows the following conventions:

-* An element is represented as a list enclosed in parentheses, where the first item is the tag name and the rest are child nodes.
+* An element is represented as a list enclosed in parentheses, where the first item is the tag name, the second item is a map of attributes, and the rest are child nodes.
-* Attribute nodes are represented as a map of keyword keys to string values immediately following the tag name.
+* The attribute map is a map of keyword keys to printable values.
 * Text nodes are represented as strings.
-* Attribute maps may be omitted when an element has no attribute nodes.
-* Parentheses may be omitted around elements which have no children or attributes.
+* Parentheses and/or attribute maps may be omitted for elements which have no children or attributes.

 Note that the script element has been removed in the sexp version.
 The script element in the HTML version serves simply to splice the lisp expressions it